 If these situations apply, we will be required to disclose your personal information to recipients outside Australia, To the best of our knowledge at this time, any such recipients would likely be located in the United Kingdom, European Union, United States of America, Canada, New Zealand, Singapore and the Philippines.

 There are times when we will be required by law to disclose any personal information we have about you, such as in the instance of an investigation into bankruptcy, counter-terrorism, fraud, taxation or in response to a subpoena etc.

 We take all reasonable steps to ensure that information we collect, use or disclose is accurate, complete, up-to-date and securely stored.

+We will respond as soon as reasonably possible.
 In some circumstances, we are permitted to deny your request for access, or limit the access we provide.